schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

     width = 600
     height = 300

-    win = image.ImageWin(600,300)
+    win = image.ImageWin(width, height)
-    img = image.EmptyImage(width,height)
+    img = image.EmptyImage(width, height)

     img.draw(win)

-After creating an empty image, we can change the color of a specific pixel by using the ``setPixel`` function inside of a nested for loop.
+After creating an empty image, we can change the color of a specific pixel by using the ``set_pixel`` function inside of a nested for loop.

 .. activecode:: change_empty_image_to_red
     :nocodelens: